MsMatki/Restaurant-app/README.md

 # Mobile Web Specialist Nanodegree Certification Course
 ---
-* This app is created as part of the Udacity Nanodegree "Mobile Web Specialist".
+This app is created as part of the Udacity Nanodegree "Mobile Web Specialist".
+The webiste retrieves data about restaurants from a server.
+The restaurants' data contain rating information about restaurants.
+The data main structure and images of the website is persisted in cache using a service worker and the restaurant information/list is stored in indexedDB to achieve a good Offline first experience.
+This app functions on any device or screen size.

 ## Screenshot